What is the HIPAA Security Rule?

 Under the Security Rule, PHI is considered to be “available” when it is accessible and usable on demand by an authorized person.

-What Specific Security Measures Does the Security Rule Require?
+What Specific HIPAA Security Requirements Does the Security Rule Dictate?

 The Security Rule requires entities to analyze their security needs and implement appropriate, effective security measures in line with HIPAA security requirements.

-The Security Rule does not dictate what specific security measure or measures must be used by a given organization of a particular size; as such, entities have some leeway to decide what security measures will work most effectively for them.
+The Security Rule does not dictate what specific HIPAA security requirements or measures must be used by a given organization of a particular size; as such, entities have some leeway to decide what security measures will work most effectively for them.

 What the Security Rule does require is that entities, when implementing security measures, consider the following things: